bhattlab/phanta/README.md

 These scripts are provided within the `post_pipeline_scripts` subdirectory of the cloned repository.

 TODO: edit the below section after we consider whether to change the name from host abundance.
+TODO: make sure table of contents is up to date.

 ### Calculate viral host abundance
 `post_pipeline_scripts/caclulate_host_abundance.py` is script that calculates host abundance;